ngjunsiang/ngjunsiang.github.io/_posts/2025-10-25-arch-linux-on-a-raspberry-pi-5.md

 [rpi@little-pi]$ sudo reboot
 ```

+## Troubleshooting wifi

 ...
 Phew.
 But, wifi didn't connect.
-I configured wpa_supplicant earlier but not DHCP client to run on boot.
+I configured `wpa_supplicant earlier` but not DHCP client to run on boot.
 I usually configure with NetworkManager, but since this is a server setup I'm going to ask ChatGPT.

 Some back-and-forth later, I uninstalled `iwd` which was fighting for the wifi, and have a `/etc/systemd/network/20-wlan0.network` file: